 La Latina

-The Latina district, also located in the capital's historic center, is known for its winding medieval streets, authentic tapas bars and local ambience.
-It's also home to the famous Rastro flea market, which welcomes thousands of tourists and strollers every Sunday.
-La Latina is the ideal place to discover traditional Madrid.
+The La Latina district, also located in the historic center of the capital, is known for its winding medieval streets, authentic tapas bars, and local atmosphere.
+It is also home to the famous El Rastro flea market, which welcomes thousands of tourists and strollers every Sunday.
+La Latina is the ideal district for discovering traditional Madrid.

 - Authentic tapas bars